purecloudlabs/iframe-coordinator/README.md

 /* Import the host library */
 import { registerCustomElements } from "iframe-coordinator/host.js";

-/* This will make the custome element `frame-router` available
+/* This will make the custom element `frame-router` available
  * for use in your browser.
 This element is the primary
  * host interface for the library.
  */